 - Stool leakage, especially when hemorrhoids prolapse, or extend beyond the anus

-If you suspect that you have hemorrhoids, Dr. Singh, Dr. Rashbaum, Dr. Nitin Parikh, Dr. Sumana Moole, Dr. Long B. Nguyen, Tammi D’Elena, PA-C; and Vanessa T. Dang, MSN, APRN; can perform a series of tests and physical exams to properly diagnose and treat your symptoms.
-The most common procedures performed to diagnose the problem are
+If you suspect that you have hemorrhoids, Dr. Ranvir Singh, Dr. Stephen Rashbaum, Dr. Nitin J. Parikh, or Dr. Long B. Nguyen can perform a series of tests and physical exams to properly diagnose and treat your symptoms.
+The most common procedures performed to diagnose the problem are:

 - Extreme condition of constipation